mmaask/mdn/plugins/modenapaymentgateway/readme.txt

 * Bugfixes

 = 2.7.0 =
-* Added Business Credit option for merchants
+* New Business Leasing payment option for merchants

 == Upgrade Notice ==